IPS-LMU/The-EMU-SDMS-Manual/_book/emuDB.md

 Unlike other systems, the EMU-SDMS requires the user to formally define the annotation structure for the entire database.
 An essential structural element of any `emuDB` are its levels.
 A level is a more general term for what is often referred to as a tier.
 It is more general in the sense that people usually expect tiers to contain time information.
 Levels can either contain time information if they are of the type `EVENT` or of the type `SEGMENT` but are timeless if they are of the type `ITEM` (see Chapter \@ref(chap:annot-struct-mod) for further details).
 It is also worth noting that an `emuDB` distinguishes between the definition of an annotation structure element and the actual annotations.
 The definition of an annotation structure element such as a level definition is merely an entry in the `_DBconfig.json` file which specifies that this level is allowed to be present in the `_annot.json` files.
 The levels that are present in an `_annot.json` file, on the other hand, have to adhere to the definitions in the `_DBconfig.json`.

-As the *fromScratch* database (already loaded) does not contain any annotation structural element definitions, R Example \@ref(rexample:emuDB-addLevelDefPhonetic) shows how a new level definition called *Phonetic* of type `SEGMENT` is added to the `emuDB`.
+As the *fromScratch* database (already loaded) does not contain any annotation structural element definitions, the R code snippet below shows how a new level definition called *Phonetic* of type `SEGMENT` is added to the `emuDB`.

 ```r